 During medical detox, you can be given medication to lessen the severity of your withdrawal symptoms.
 In cases of polysubstance abuse, this becomes complicated if the medicine that is needed is, in fact, an addictive drug itself.
 In these cases, the decision is determined by each individual situation.
-Commonly, opioids and heroin withdrawal symptoms can be managed with methadone or other opioid replacement medication.
+Commonly, opioids and heroin withdrawal symptoms can be managed with Opioid Maintenance Medication or other opioid replacement medication.
 Benzodiazepine detox can be handled with tapering that is supervised by a medical professional.

 The combination of drugs within your polysubstance abuse and the severity of each individual addiction will determine which withdrawal the doctor chooses to treat with medication – if they choose to do so.
 Another factor that determines the medicine you are given during detox is if you suffer from a co-occurring mental illness with your polysubstance abuse.
 This mental illness adds another disorder to the mix to monitor and balance with the drug withdrawals.

 Rehabilitation centers come in many types and program lengths.
 However, the most recommended rehabilitation treatment for a polysubstance abuser is a long-term inpatient rehab stay.
 During this kind of rehabilitation, the recovering patient lives in their chosen rehab facility for 60 to 90 days, typically.
 Within this time, the patient attends both individual and group counseling, lives in a completely sober environment, and has medical help on call if needed.